aless80/tantrix/README.md

 Fixed several bugs with change of turn, see post_confirm in deck.py. cfg.history records the moves.
 ->A known bug to fix happens when a forced tile cannot be placed because it causes an impossible tile with three colors.
-Player name cannot be already taken and must start with non-numeric character Seed for random generator is decided by server when game starts
+Player name cannot be already taken and must start with non-numeric character Seed for random generator is decided by server when game starts.
+No seed if solitaire

 ## TODO
 dialogs: colors for solitaire